Kumano Kodō: Ohechi

 The UNESCO World Heritage registered section begins at Takijiri-oji, which is considered to be the point of entry to the sacred area of Kumano.
-From here it is about 40 km of mountainous trail before one reaches the mystical Kumano Hongū Taisha.
+From here it is about 40 km of mountainous trail before one reaches Kumano Hongū Taisha.
 Most pilgrimages break the journey into a two-day walk.
-The Chikatsuyu-oji is about halfway, and most pilgrims stay the night here at a minshuku.
+The town of Chikatsuyu is about halfway.
+Most pilgrims stay the night here at a minshuku.